moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-error format title="MOQT SUBSCRIBE_ERROR Message"}

-* Subscribe ID: Subscription identifier obtained from the SUBSCRIBE message.
+* SubscribeID: Subscription Identifer from the incoming subscription request for which
+this message is the response.

 * Error Code: Identifies an integer error code for subscription failure.